Friktata/sdlua/README.md

 --  Update the image dimensions.
     img["width"] = img_info["width"]
     img["height"] = img_info["height"]

+--  We have to update the entity with the new values, this --  means we don't need to destroy and create new entities, --  we can just call SDL_Render("entity_id") and it will --  reflect the changes.
+    SDL_Update(img)
 ```

 This also works with ```SDL_Text()``` if you want a font to scale to a width and